prodaft/cradle/docs/developer_guide/terminology.rst

 d.
 Metadata
 ------------

-Metadata represents additional information related to actors and cases.
+Metadata represents additional information related to actors and entities.

-An entry is considered a case, actor, artifact, or metadata.
+An entry is considered an entity, actor, artifact, or metadata.